-While the majority (about 8 in 10) of people who receive a COVID-19 diagnosis experience only mild symptoms, according to the Centers for Disease Control and Prevention (CDC), others are hit much harder by the disease.
+While the majority of people diagnosed with COVID-19 have only mild symptoms, according to the Centers for Disease Control and Prevention (CDC), others are hit much harder by the disease.

 Some people who've been infected with COVID-19 have symptoms that linger far past the standard recovery time of two weeks (or three to six weeks for those with more severe disease), according to a report by the WHO-China Joint Mission on the Coronavirus Disease.
 These people, dubbed "long-haulers," have been experiencing COVID-19 symptoms for months, even though the disease has come and gone.